Cognigy/Documentation/docs/en/docs/ai/endpoints/sunshine-conversations.md

 Within our **Cognigy.AI** platform you're able to connect your Cognigy Agent to your **Sunshine Conversations application** by using our Sunshine Conversations Endpoint.

-???+ info "Where is the Smooch Endpoint?"
+!!! note "Where is the Smooch Endpoint?"
     This Endpoint was previously known as the Smooch Endpoint.
 Smooch was acquired by Zendesk in 2019 and renamed to Sunshine Conversations.

 ## Generic Endpoint Settings